PAlejandroQ/Puc_RAG/README.md

 # RAG Document Q&A API

-A Retrieval-Augmented Generation (RAG) system for querying legal documents using FastAPI, LangChain, Ollama, and ChromaDB.
+A Retrieval-Augmented Generation (RAG) system for querying legal documents using FastAPI, LangChain, Ollama, and Elasticsearch.
 This project provides a REST API to ask questions about a PDF document, returning answers and the relevant document sources.

 ---